Italian campaign (World War II): Allied advance on Rome

-The Winter Line proved a major obstacle to the Allies at the end of 1943, halting the Fifth Army's advance on the western side of Italy.
-Although the Gustav Line was penetrated on the Eighth Army's Adriatic front, and Ortona was liberated with heavy casualties to Canadian troops, the blizzards, drifting snow and zero visibility at the end of December caused the advance to grind to a halt.
-The Allies' focus then turned to the western front, where an attack through the Liri valley was considered to have the best chance of a breakthrough towards the Italian capital.
-Landings behind the line at Anzio during Operation Shingle, advocated by Churchill, were intended to destabilise the German Gustav line defences, but the early thrust inland to cut off the German defences did not occur because of disagreements that the American commander, Major General John P. Lucas, had with the battle plan, and his insistence that his forces were not large enough to accomplish their mission.
-Lucas entrenched his forces, during which time Kesselring assembled sufficient forces to form a ring around the beachhead.
+At the end of 1943, the Winter Line halted the Allied Fifth Army's advance on the western side of Italy.
+Although the Gustav Line was penetrated on the Eighth Army's Adriatic front, and Ortona was liberated with heavy casualties by Canadian troops, the blizzards, drifting snow and zero visibility at the end of December ground the advance to a halt.
+The Allies' focus then turned to the west, where an attack through the Liri valley was considered to have the best chance of a breakthrough towards Rome.
+Landings behind the line at Anzio during Operation Shingle, advocated by Churchill, were intended to destabilise the German Gustav line defences, but the early thrust inland to cut off the German defences did not occur because of disagreements with the American commander, Major General John P. Lucas, who insisted that his forces were not too few for the mission.
+Lucas entrenched his forces, allowing Kesselring to assemble sufficient forces to form a ring around the beachhead.
 After a month of hard fighting against German and RSI forces, Lucas was replaced by Major General Lucian Truscott, who eventually broke out in May.

 It took four major offensives between January and May 1944 before the line was eventually broken by a combined assault of the Fifth and Eighth Armies (including British, American, French, Polish, and Canadian corps) concentrated along a 20 mi front between Monte Cassino and the western seaboard.

-In a concurrent action, Clark was ordered to break out of the stagnant position at Anzio and cash in on the opportunity to cut off and destroy a large part of the German 10th Army retreating from the Gustav Line between them and the Canadians.
-But this opportunity was lost on the brink of success, when Clark disobeyed his orders and sent his U.S. forces to enter the vacant Rome instead.
+In a concurrent action, Clark was ordered to break out of the stagnant position at Anzio and seize a large part of the German 10th Army retreating from the Gustav Line between them and the Canadians.
+But this opportunity was wasted when Clark disobeyed his orders and sent his U.S. forces to enter the undefended Rome instead.
 Rome had been declared an open city by the German Army so no resistance was encountered.
+The American forces took possession of Rome on 4 June 1944.
+The German 10th Army was allowed to get away and, in the next few weeks, may have been responsible for doubling Allied casualties in the next few months.